0x80/firestore-mobx/docs/migrate-from-firestorter.md

 > and return a path.
 This makes it very easy to change the path of a Collection
 > or Document, based on the path or even data of another Document.

-I have needed them and doubt they are essential, but if you disagree please let me know why.
+I have never needed them and doubt they are essential, but if you disagree please let me know so I can reconsider implementing it.

 ### Reactive Query Functions

 > When the Query Function accesses an observable, it will automatically be
 > re-evaluated whenever that observable changes.

-I have needed them and doubt they are essential, but if you disagree please let me know why.
+I have never needed them and doubt they are essential, but if you disagree please let me know so I can reconsider implementing it.